zichongkao/selectstarsql/longtail.md

     data-hint="Even though it would be  valid (in SQLite) for the reasons set forth in <a href='innocence.html#strange'>A Strange Query</a>, it is terrible form to have unaggregated, non-grouping columns in the <code>SELECT</code> block.
 Don't do it!" data-value="extra_gp_col"></sql-quiz-option>
 </sql-quiz>

+<sql-exercise
+  data-question="Count the number of inmates over the age of 50 executed in each county." data-comment="You should be able to do this using <code>CASE WHEN</code>, but try using the <code>WHERE</code> block here.
+It illustrates that filtering happens before grouping and aggregation." data-default-text="" data-solution="SELECT county, COUNT(*)
+FROM executions
+WHERE ex_age > 50
+GROUP BY county"
+  ></sql-exercise>

+<sql-exercise
+  data-question="List the counties in which more than 2 inmates over the age of 50 have been executed." data-comment="This builds on the previous exercise.
+We need an additional filter, but this filter is based on result of the aggregation and so cannot exist in the <code>WHERE</code> block which filters before aggregation.
+Look up the <a href='https://www.w3schools.com/sql/sql_having.asp'><code>HAVING</code> block</a>.
+It is a post-aggregation <code>WHERE</code> block." data-default-text="" data-solution="SELECT county
+FROM executions
+WHERE ex_age > 50
+GROUP BY county
+HAVING COUNT(*) > 2"
+  ></sql-exercise>

+<sql-exercise
+  data-question="List all the distinct counties in the dataset." data-comment="We did this in the previous tutorial using the <code>SELECT DISTINCT</code> command.
+This time, stick with vanilla <code>SELECT</code> and use <code>GROUP BY</code>." data-default-text="" data-solution="SELECT county FROM executions GROUP BY county"
+  ></sql-exercise>

 <br>
 <a name="nested"></a>